LibrarianLab/data-service-providers/README.md

 # discord-portugal-bot

-A discord bot, that provides information from radars, weather information, to wikipedia searches and another tipes of things that will come.
+A discord bot, that provides information of radars, weather information, to wikipedia searches and another tipes of things that will come.